AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

     --keep-going
   ```
 ### Notes
+- temp folder is set to `/gpfs/fs7/aafc/scratch/$USER/tmpdir` for running on the GPSC.
 #### Warnings

 - The conda environments will not be created if the conda configuration is `conda config --set channel_priority strict`.